mapbox/mapbox-unity-sdk/README-AR.md

 This class is mostly a monobehaviour wrapper around the context itself, which allows you to specify settings in the inspector.
 However, it also has knowledge of when ARAnchors are added, so as to offset the `Alignment` height based on a detected anchor height.

-This class is also responisble for listening to location updates from the `LocationProvider` and adding synchronization nodes (gps + ar positions) to the context. **Important: GPS positions must be converted to Unity coordinate space before adding to the context!**
+This class is also responsible for listening to location updates from the `LocationProvider` and adding synchronization nodes (gps + ar positions) to the context. **Important: GPS positions must be converted to Unity coordinate space before adding to the context!**

 Lastly, this object needs an `AbstractAlignmentStrategy` which is used to determine how an `Alignment` should be processed.
 For example, you can snap, lerp, or filter and then lerp a transform (such as the `WorldRoot`).
 I've had the best success and most stable results using the `AverageHeadingAlignmentStrategy`.